-Dr Kerry-Ann Grant first began with HETI as a Course Coordinator for Perinatal and Infant Mental Health (PIMH) studies.
-Kerry-Ann assumed the role of Framework Coordinator, Applied Mental Health Studies in 2017.
-She also coordinates research units and regularly contributes to HETI’s research culture in higher education.
-Kerry-Ann’s strong commitment to excellence in research and teaching is driven by her goal to better understand the psychology of pregnancy and the biopsychosocial and cultural factors that impact on infant and child development and parenting processes.
+Dr Kerry-Ann Grant is a senior educator at Health Education and Training Institute (HETI) Higher Education, Mental Health Portfolio.
+Kerry-Ann leads the postgraduate programs of study in Perinatal and Infant Mental Health.
+Kerry-Ann’s strong commitment to excellence in teaching and research is driven by her goal to better understand the biopsychosocial and cultural factors that impact infant and child development and parenting processes.
 Kerry-Ann completed her PhD at Macquarie University and then travelled to the United States where she completed a postdoctoral fellowship at the University of California.
-She has led several studies examining the impact of early life stress on maternal wellbeing and infant social, emotional and cognitive development.
+She has published several studies examining the impact of early life stress on maternal wellbeing and infant social, emotional and cognitive development.
 Kerry-Ann is currently leading a multidisciplinary, multisite longitudinal study investigating stress and coping around routine prenatal testing.

 Kerry-Ann’s commitment and contribution to the field of perinatal and infant mental health is further demonstrated through her involvement with the Australian Association for Infant Mental Health (AAIMH) where she has held the role of NSW branch President for two successive terms.
 She also represents NSW on the AAIMH National working committee for the development of competency guidelines for the infant mental health workforce.